osfanbuff63/muffinhunt-datapack/README.md

 This is the muffinhunt datapack!
 You'll find features packed for muffinhunts!

 # How To Use
 You can use this by downloading the zip file that is on the main page of the github, via the Code dropdown.
 Throw that in your Minecraft world (.minecraft/saves/[worldname]/datapacks by default) folder and you are good to go!
 You can trigger the functions included using the /function command.
 You'll find them under namespaces muffinhunt:, fullmuffinhunt:, and muffinhunt-dev:.
+WARNING: Cheats are required for this datapack to work as of version 0.6.0!

 # Found a bug?
 If you find a bug, feel free to create an issue or pull request if you know how to fix it!
 That's always appriciated around here.